chaos-mesh/chaos-mesh/workflow/docs/design.md

 ### States for Node

-There are 6 phase of one Node:
+There are 8 phase of one Node:

 - Init
 - WaitingForSchedule
 - WaitingForChild
 - Running
+- Evaluating
 - Holding
 - Succeed
 - Failed

 **Init** means is the default phase when **Node** just created, means this node is just created, did not effect real world yet.

-**WaitingForSchedule** means this Node is idle and safe for next scheduling; It is presents:
+**WaitingForSchedule** is only available on Serial, Parallel and Task, it means this Node is idle and safe for next scheduling; It is presents:

 - For Chaos, Suspend, Task, Parallel:
   - This Node did not make "Effect" yet.